Hauteclere/DRFmasterclass/walkthrough.md

 # Step 7: Model Relations

 So far our models are working, but they don't interact with each other.
-Let's make them more useful by joining their logic together.
+Let's make them more useful by having their logic intersect.
 To do this, we'll add one more model to the `/users/models.py` file.

 ```python
 from django.contrib.auth.models import AbstractUser